Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 2. It acts on the pituitary gland to produce adrenocorticotropic hormone.

-3. The adrenocorticotropic hormone signals the adrenal glands to synthesize cortisol.
+3. Adrenocorticotropic hormone gives a signal to the adrenal glands to synthesize cortisol.

 • Due to problems with the pituitary gland, too much adrenocorticotropic hormone circulates in the blood, which stimulates the adrenal glands.

-• In one of the adrenal glands, a tumor develops, while the levels of adrenocorticotropic hormone in the blood are normal.
+• A tumor develops in one of the adrenal glands, while the levels of adrenocorticotropic hormone in the blood are normal.

-• An ectopic tumor that is not in the pituitary gland and produces adrenocorticotropic hormone.
+• An ectopic tumor that is not located in the pituitary gland and produces adrenocorticotropic hormone.

-• There are also rare reasons that are listed in the table below along with the main ones.
+• There are also rare causes, which are listed in the table below along with the main ones.

 In approximately 65-80% of patients, excess cortisol production occurs due to increased secretion of adrenocorticotropic hormone.
-In this case, there is a secondary increase (hyperplasia) of the adrenal glands.
+In this case, a secondary enlargement (hyperplasia) of the adrenal glands is observed.
 This is called Cushing's disease.
-In almost 20% of cases, the primary cause is an adrenal tumor, and this is not called a disease, but Cushing's syndrome.
-More often there is a one-sided tumor of the adrenal glands - adenoma or carcinoma.
-Bilateral adrenal tumor is rare, called micro- or macronodular hyperplasia.
+In almost 20% of cases primary cause is a tumor of the adrenal glands, and it is not called a disease, but Cushing's syndrome.
+More often there is a unilateral tumor of the adrenal glands - adenoma or carcinoma.
+Bilateral adrenal tumor is rare and is called micro- or macronodular hyperplasia.
 Cases of bilateral adenoma have also been described.

 Spontaneous hypercortisolism